feaser/microtbx-tests/tests/base/LINUX_PC/README.md

 # Running

-After building the test program, you can perform the unit tests by starting the `microtbx_tests` executable, located in the `./build` directory:
+After building the test program, you can perform the unit tests by starting the `microtbx_tests` executable, located in the current directory:

 ```
 ./microtbx_tests